-9The HVDC equipment will be owned and maintained by the different Qualified Projects utilizing the Prebuild Infrastructure.
-The site owner will prepare the site so that it is ready for construction activities of the HVDC equipment.
-Each site, including the site designated for the Qualified Project that constructs the Prebuild Infrastructure, will have its own access and space for mobilizing equipment as necessary.
+10The HVDC equipment will be owned and maintained by the different Qualified Projects utilizing the Prebuild Infrastructure.
+The converter site owner will prepare the converter site so that it is ready for construction activities involving the HVDC equipment.
+Each converter site, including the converter site designated for the Qualified Project that constructs the Prebuild Infrastructure, will have its own access and space for mobilizing equipment as necessary.

-10 This will support bringing the cables into their final termination in the associated HVDC onshore converter station bays.
+11 This will support bringing the cables into their final termination in the associated HVDC onshore converter station bays, the land areas allotted to a Project at or near the LCS for siting its HVDC converter station.
 Applicants should assume the HVDC converter equipment and cables for each Qualified Project will be installed and maintained independently.